Remote Internet Experiments

 („Pavlík“)

 It is possible to measure the output and conversion characteristics in this task.
-In particular, can determine the current amplification factor for common emitter configuration.
+In particular, the current gain can be determined for a common emitter configuration.

-The task of the experiment is to measure the V-A characteristic of a classical bulb, which is the first meeting of students with so-called "non-linear loads".
+The purpose of the experiment is to measure the V-A characteristic of a classical light bulb, which is the first encounter of the students with so-called "non-linear loads".

 Load characteristic of the source